-Dr. Irina Olimpieva is the Founder and President of CISRus.
+Dr. Irina Olimpieva is the Founder of CISRus.
 She works as a Senior research associate at the Institute for European, Russian, and Eurasian studies at (IERES), Elliott School of International Affairs, The George Washington University, and as an associated researcher at The Center for Independent Social Research in St. Petersburg.

 Her research is focused on various issues of post-socialist transformation.
 She studies labor protests and labor relations, science and innovation, informal economy and corruption in post-Soviet Russia.
 Her most recent research explores attitudes towards corruption among Russian youth.